synruz/device_lenovo_aio_otfp/README.md

 Lenovo K3 Note
 ==============

-This branch is for building of the LineageOS 14.1.
+This branch is for building of the DnD Rom.

 # About Device